 Reverse purchase transactions are considered by the SEC to be borrowings by the Fund under the 1940 Act.
-At the time the Fund enters into a reverse purchase transaction, it will direct its custodian to place in a segregated account assets (such as cash or liquid securities consistent with the Fund's investment restrictions) having a value equal to the repurchase price (including accrued interest).
+At the time the Fund enters into a reverse purchase transaction, it will hold cash or liquid securities consistent with the Fund's investment restrictions, having a value equal to the repurchase price including accrued interest.
 The Fund will monitor the account to ensure that the market value of the account equals the amount of the Fund's commitments to repurchase securities.